Raclette seasoning is sprinkled onto the melted cheese to enliven its flavor. Finding none in the US, I figured out how to make it from scratch.

 1 ½ teaspoons (4 grams, .15 oz.)
 Beau Monde seasoning

 1 ½ teaspoons (4 grams, .15 oz.) ground fenugreek

 1 ½ teaspoons (4 grams, .15 oz.) finely ground garlic powder (not salt)

 Thoroughly mix spices together and place in a spice jar.
 Seal tightly until needed.
-Before use, have the Swiss in the house taste the mix.
+Before use, have the Zürcher in the house taste it.
 Additional nutmeg and cumin are invariably requested.